This article was last updated on Dec. 3, 2019.

 Getting the best care from your doctor starts with you, and being a good patient is not about being quiet and obedient.
 You know yourself, your body and your symptoms better than anyone.
 Doctors are there to help you, and you can help your doctor by speaking up, expressing concerns and asking questions.

-Yet, many patients take a back seat, relying on their doctor to drive the conversation during office visits.
+Yet, many patients take a back seat and rely on their doctor to drive the conversation during doctor visits.
 Some patients are too embarrassed to ask questions, or simply don’t know what questions to ask.